siyandamb/online-bookstore/README.md

 # Online Bookstore Application

 Welcome to the Online Bookstore Application!
 This application allows users to place orders for books, view available books, and manage their orders through a simple RESTful API built using Spring Boot.
-This project is designed to demonstrate key software development practices including API design, testing, and deployment.

 ## Table of Contents